ublue-os/ucore/README.md

 [Service]
 Type=oneshot
+# Ids of user/group that has access to the ssh credentials needed to pull backups, usually 1000(core)
+User=1000
+Group=1000
 ExecStart=/usr/bin/bash -c "syncoid -r core@<remote_source>:<pool/dataset> local pool/dataset"
 # You can put another ExecStart here if you have other pool/datasets to move
 ```